 Cotyledon Tomentosa succulents form bell-shaped flowers during the spring season.

 The bear paw flowers are usually in pinkish, orange-red, orange to light yellow colors.

 Light & Temperature

-The bear claw cactus loves the full sun with ample airflow.
+The bear claw cactus loves the bright light but not direct sunlight with ample airflow.

 Make sure to plant Tomentosa in a spot where it gets plenty of bright light for at least six hours a day.

 When planting indoors, place it near a south-facing window so the plant gets plenty of light.

 The USDA hardiness zones of this plant are 9b – 11b.

 Watering and Feeding

-These succulent plants like to be thoroughly watered when the soil feels dry to touch.
+These succulent plants like to be thoroughly watered during the summer months when the soil feels dry to touch.

 However, be cautious when watering during the winter season as it tends to lose the roots when in prolonged cold or wet soil.

 It is ideal to utilize the soak and dry method and ensure the soil is completely dry between watering.

 If there is no rainfall, be sure to water this plant thoroughly once a week.

 For potted plants, be sure to drench the soil thoroughly till the water starts draining out from the bottom of the pot.

 It doesn’t require much water during the winter, just enough to avoid letting the soil completely dry.

-Feed this plant a light balanced all-purpose water-soluble succulent fertilizer twice in a month during the growing months, typically during the summer.
+Feed this plant a light balanced all-purpose water-soluble fertilizer for succulents twice in a month during the growing months, typically during the summer.